TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Results starts with general summary.

-* Tile and data stamp.
+* Title and data stamp.
 * [Optional] Dump of configuration options.
 * Frames window.
 * Names of traced molecules.